 Does your prospective installation company require a 25% deposit prior to ordering your products?
 Is there a payment due prior to installation?
 Do they offer payment plans?
 Know not only how much you will be responsible for paying but also when those payments are due.

-Depending on your local ordinances and the specific type of window installation being performed, a building permit may or may not be required.
+Depending on your local ordinances and the specific type of window installation is performed, a building permit may or may not be required.
 A reputable installation company will know what permits if any are required.
 If permits are required, ensure you and the contractor know who is responsible for obtaining them and how they will be paid for.

 Work with your installer to designate a debris staging location that will be out of the way and won’t damage your landscaping.
 Establish how the debris will be removed following project completion and ensure that the details of removal costs and responsibilities are spelled out in your contract.